go-goyave/goyave/docs_src/src/guide/advanced/logging.md

 ## Introduction

 Logging is an important part of all applications.
 The framework provides a standard and flexible way to log accesses, errors and regular information.
-This standard logging feature should be preferred in all applications and modules developped using Goyave for consistency across the framework's environment.
+This standard logging feature should be preferred in all applications and modules developed using Goyave for consistency across the framework's environment.

 ## Custom loggers